JanHerca/urantiapedia/output/wikijs/en/book/Islam/The_Mishkat_Al_Anwar/Contents.md

 <span id="pix">[<sup><small>p. ix</small></sup>]</span>

 \[Ghazzâlî's sections and titles have been supplemented.
 The page-references enclosed within square brackets in the Introduction, Translation, and foot-notes are references to the pages of the Arabic text,(Cairo A.H.
-1922, Matba\`at as Sidq), the numbers of which will be found in the text of the Translation, enclosed in square brackets.\]
+1922, Matba'at as Sidq), the numbers of which will be found in the text of the Translation, enclosed in square brackets.\]

 ## TRANSLATOR'S INTRODUCTION